-The application process will entail a 1-step process where a full joint application is submitted on behalf of the two partners (a partner from the North and a partner from the South), presented by any of the two partners.
+We welcome a full joint application on behalf of the two partners (a partner from the North and a partner from the South), presented by any of the two partners.
 The applicants will submit a short joint narrative, outlining jointly planned activities and outcomes, as well as individual information, budgets, activities and outcomes specific to the North and the South.
 Please use the Application Templates when applying.